 Staff are aware of the groups that are potentially more at risk as evidence shows that girls, children with SEND and LGBT children are at greater risk.
-The DfE states 'peer on peer abuse should be taken as seriously as abuse by adults and should be subject to the same child protection procedures.
+The DfE states that child on child abuse should be taken as seriously as abuse by adults and should be subject to the same child protection procedures.

-Victims of peer-on-peer abuse will be supported by the school's pastoral system and referred to specialist agencies if appropriate.
+Victims of child-on-child abuse will be supported by the school's pastoral system and referred to specialist agencies if appropriate.
 Risk assessment and/or safety planning are an integral part of this support plan, particularly regarding the post incident management.

 All staff understand, that even if there are no reports in our setting, this does not mean that it is not happening, it may be the case that it is just not being reported.
+As such it is important that if staff at Christ Church Primary School and Nursery we work hard to create a culture where child-on-child abuse does not happen.
+We strive to create an ethos of mutually respectful behaviour.
+However, if this type of abuse is seen, heard or reported ALL staff are confident in their actions and subsequent support.
+Staff maintain a culture of vigilance.
+Regular updates and training are provided.
+The use of 'My Concern' supports triangulation of need between HOPE projects, Family Liaison, Trailblazers etc and Safeguarding concerns.

-As such it is important that if staff at Christ Church Primary School and Nursery have any concerns regarding peer-on-peer abuse, they speak to their Designated Safeguarding Lead (DSL) or deputy (DDSL).
+have any concerns regarding child-on-child abuse, they speak to their Designated Safeguarding Lead (DSL) or deputy (DDSL).
 Our staff will not develop high thresholds before acting.

-Child on child abuse is most likely to include, but may not be limited to:
+Child-on-child abuse is most likely to include, but may not be limited to:

 - bullying (including cyberbullying, prejudice-based and discriminatory bullying). - abuse in intimate personal relationships between peers. - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse). - sexual violence such as rape, assault by penetration and sexual assault and may include an online element which facilitates, threatens and/or encourages sexual violence.
 Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. - sexual harassment such as sexual comments, remarks about clothes and/or appearance, jokes, taunting and online sexual harassment.
-This also includes the telling of sexual stories, making lewd comments and calling someone sexual names and physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes, and displaying pictures, photos or drawings of a sexual nature; and online sexual harassment. - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. - consensual and non-consensual sharing of nudes and semi-nude images and or videos (also known as sexting or youth produced sexual imagery) Consensual image sharing, especially between older children of the same age, may require a different response.
-It might not be abusive - but children still need to know it is illegal- whilst non-consensual is illegal and abusive. - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm; and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).
+This also includes the telling of sexual stories, making lewd comments and calling someone sexual names and physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes, and displaying pictures, photos or drawings of a sexual nature; and online sexual harassment.

+- causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. - consensual and non-consensual sharing of nudes and semi-nude images and or videos (also known as sexting or youth produced sexual imagery) Consensual image sharing, especially between older children of the same age, may require a different response.
+It might not be abusive - but children still need to know it is illegalwhilst non-consensual is illegal and abusive. - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm; and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).